 How much will it cost?

-Our fees are clearly displayed on this web site and in our offices; in summary though prior to moving in you will usually need a full month’s rent, a deposit (min equivalent to one month’s rent, your referencing fees and possibly inventory fees).
+Our fees are clearly displayed on this web site and in our offices; in summary though prior to moving in you will usually need a full month’s rent, a deposit (Maximum of 5 weeks rent).

 You will be responsible for insuring your own possessions, paying the utility bills and council tax plus any other services you subscribe to.